Posts Tagged ‘shell’

 The King Helmet is a species of very large sea snail with a solid heavy shell.

-Keep a watch for these striking shells as you snorkel at various spots on Providenciales.
-The water is brilliantly clear and hopefully you’ll be able to find and enjoy seeing some of the great varieties of shells including the Queen Conch.
+Keep a watch for these striking shells as you snorkel.
+The waters are brilliantly clear and hopefully you will enjoy seeing a variety including the Queen Conch.

 Marta